 Addressing Common Misconceptions

-Part of my responsibility at Morris Law is to help clear up misconceptions so my clients fully understand how personal injury claims work.
-This is important because my clients must make decisions throughout the process of pursuing a claim.
-If you have been injured in a car accident in Greenville or anywhere in Upstate South Carolina, I am ready to help you.
+Part of our responsibility at Morris Law is to help clear up misconceptions so our clients fully understand how personal injury claims work.
+This is important because our clients must make decisions throughout the process of pursuing a claim.
+If you have been injured in a car accident in Greenville or anywhere in Upstate South Carolina, we are ready to help you.
 Let’s begin with these five common misconceptions about car accidents claims.

 Although your insurance may help cover some expenses, if someone else is at fault for the accident, they (or their insurance) may be responsible for covering them.
 If another driver owed you a duty of care, failed to exercise that duty, their failure caused your injuries, and you have incurred damages as a result of those injuries, that person was negligent.